-The entire framework can enlarge the distance between original data and its reconstruction to preserve individual privacy and retain significant data information.
-The dimensionally-reduced transformation model is extracted from the framework and provided to clients for reducing their facial image dimensions.
-The classification model will be used in an authentication center that classifies whether an authentication request is valid to have access \{1\} or not \{0\}.
+The entire framework is designed to enlarge the distance between original data and its reconstruction to preserve individual privacy and retain significant data information.
+The dimension-reduced transformation model is extracted from the framework and provided to clients for reducing their face image dimensions.
+The classification model will be used in an authentication center that classifies whether a member's request is valid to have access (1) or not (0).

-We formulate the problem as follows: Let $D$ be the public training dataset. $(x_i, y_i)$ are the $i$ samples in the dataset which each sample $x_i$ has $d$ features and a ground truth label $y_i$.
-The system is aimed at learning a dimension reduction transformation $F(.)$ which transforms the data from $d$ dimensions to $d'$ dimensions in which $d' << d $.
-Let $D'$ be the dataset in lower dimension domain.
-The dimensionally-reduced data should keep significant information to work with different types of machine learning tasks and should resist against the reconstruction or inference from data owner information.
+We formulate the problem as follows: Let $X$ be the public training dataset. $(x_i, y_i)$ is the $i$th sample in the dataset in which each sample $x_i$ has $d$ features and a ground truth label $y_i$.
+The system is aimed at learning a dimension reduction transformation $F(\cdot)$ which transforms the data from $d$ dimensions to $d'$ dimensions in which $d' \ll d $.
+Let $X'$ be the dataset in lower dimension domain.
+The dimension-reduced data should keep significant information to work with different types of machine learning tasks and should resist against the reconstruction or inference from data owner information.